Friday’s football roundup: Biddeford beats Cheverus with trick-play TD

 Keegan Meredith threw a 79-yard TD pass to Jacob Humphrey and scored on a 7-yard run.

-Lewiston was up 14-7 after one quarter, on touchdowns by Dylon Jackson and Kameron Caron.
+Lewiston was up 14-7 after one quarter, on two touchdowns by Kameron Caron.

 THORNTON ACADEMY 56, WINDHAM 0: Kobe Gaudette rushed for 155 yards, and passed for 118 yards and two touchdowns as the Trojans (6-0) routed the Eagles (3-3) in Windham.